OmarAliKml/Dart_basics/README.md

-This rebo contains alot of Dart Basics
+This repo contains alot of Dart Basics